 We begin by examining the response of the two flagella of an immobilized Chlamydomonas cell to a change in the light level illuminating the eyespot.
-Figure 4 and Supplementary Video 1 [43] shows a comparison between the unstimulated beating of the flagella and the response to a simple step up from zero illumination.
-These are presented as overlaid flagellar waveforms during a the single beat in the dark and one that started 50 ms after the step.
+Figure 4 and Supplemental Video 1 [44] show a comparison between the unstimulated beating of the flagella and the response to a simple step up from zero illumination.
+These are presented as overlaid flagellar waveforms during a single beat in the dark and one that started 50 ms after the step.
 In agreement with previous work cited in Sec.
-I [21, 26], we see that the transient response involves the trans flagellum reaching further forward toward the anterior of the cell, while the cis waveform contracts dramatically.
+I [21,26], we see that the transient response involves the trans flagellum reaching further forward toward the anterior of the cell, while the cis waveform contracts dramatically.
+As shown by Rüffer and Nultsch [21], the stepdown response is essentially the opposite.
 The photoresponse is adaptive; the marked asymmetry between the cis and trans waveforms decays away over $\sim 1-2$ s, restoring the approximate symmetry between the two.
-This adaptive timescale is much longer than the period $T{\rm b} \sim 20 \,\mathrm{ms}$ of individual flagellar beats.
+This adaptive timescale is much longer than the period $T{\rm b} \sim 20 \, \rm ms$ of individual flagellar